 2. Ukrainian IT market

 Today's IT market in Ukraine is assessed at $3.3 billion and had reached a 35% growth rate back in 2011.
 Despite economic recession the leading market players have stayed in the country.
-Ukraine has recently been able to gain a good reputation on the global IT scene thanks to outsourcing.
+Ukraine has recently been able to gain a good reputation on the global IT scene thanks to software development outsourcing.
 (Olga Belkova, People's Deputy of Ukraine).

 3. How Internet changes business rules